TheRealSkywarp/mywebsite/README.md

-# mywebsite
- This is just my personal website to store all of the things I like.
+This is just my personal website where I store all the things I like.